 Midwifery Services of Durham was the first and only midwifery clinic in the Durham Region after legislation in 1994, comprised of a small group of midwives caring for clients across the region.
 We were one if the first practices in Ontario to get hospital privileges after legislation, with first midwife attended birth in hospital in Canada.
-In 2009, Midwifery Services of Durham opened a satellite practice in Markham known as Markham Stouffville Midwives.
-Over the last 20 years, our practice has grown and now consists of 13 registered midwives.
+Over the last 20 years, our practice has grown and now consists of 10 registered midwives.
 We are a diverse group of midwives comprised of, many backgrounds, languages, university faculty members, community leaders, and hospital leaders.

 Meet The Team

 Alison James, RM

 In 1994 Midwifery Services of Durham gained privileges at Markham Stouffville Hospital.
 Markham Stouffville Hospital (MSH) is a progressive community hospital focused on the needs of our rapidly growing communities.

 Midwifery Services of Durham has a lasting and strong relationship with Markham Stouffville Hospital since 1994.